 This splendid southern-style temple (元清觀, Yuánqīng Guàn; founded in 1763), just a stone's throw away from the Confucian temple, boasts...

 This 1726 beauty both ranks as one of the oldest Confucian temples in Taiwan and as a first-class historical relic.
 Inside the ancestral...

 The museum sits in a lovely heritage building, and on the grounds of the museum is the 300-year-old Hongmao Well (紅毛井, Hóngmáo Jǐng),...

 Cat Mouse Noodle

-The Changhua tourist website claims this shop's special noodle dish is one of the three culinary treasures of the city.
-It's a stretch,...
+The Changhua tourist website claims that this shop's special noodle dish is one of the three culinary treasures of the city.
+It's a...

-A pilgrim's site for train buffs and photographers, the Changhua fan-shaped train garage is the last of its kind in Taiwan.
-How do we describe this odd bit of engineering?
-Well, in essence, a single line of track connects with a short section of rotatable track from which 12 radial tracks branch out.
-A train engine rides up onto the short track, rotates in the direction of its garage, and then proceeds into this garage for maintenance and repairs.
-The 12-garage depo in Changhua is shaped like a fan and so hence the name; and hence the attraction to aficionados.
+The fan-shaped train garage is the last of its kind in Taiwan.
+In essence, a single line of track connects with a short section of rotatable track from which 12 radial tracks branch out.
+A train engine rides up onto the short track, rotates in the direction of its garage, and then proceeds inside for maintenance and repairs.

-The garage accommodates the oldest steamed train engine in Taiwan (CK101, built in 1907) and several others of lesser vintage but still great lustrous mechanical beauty.
+The garage accommodates the oldest steam-powered train engine in Taiwan (CK101, built in 1907).
 Visitors need to show ID to enter the garage area, but you are allowed to walk right up to the engines and across the radial tracks.